Blog

 Catherine Brooks, parenting blogger, teacher and mum of four shares her own experience of being an outsider, and how we can cross social divides to make Jesus known.

-But even when we know we should reach out, it can be tricky –and even intimidating –to know how to connect with new people.
+But even when we know we should reach out, it can be tricky—and even intimidating—to know how to connect with new people.

 Make the First Move

-Making the first move can be nerve-wracking –but it’s often easier than we think.
+Making the first move can be nerve-wracking, but it’s often easier than we think.
 God can do a lot with a simple invitation or act of hospitality.
-Even if you’re not confident enough to invite someone over for dinner, perhaps you could invite them for tea.
+Even if you’re not confident enough to invite someone over for dinner, perhaps you could invite them in for a cup of tea or ask them to get a coffee with you.

 She said, “I didn’t want to look at the Bible, but I wanted a friend.

-So, it’s worth thinking.
-What could you do to invite people into the things you’re already doing?
+So, it’s worth thinking: what could you do to invite people into the things you’re already doing?

 Find a Point of Connection

-One day I walked past a mum I often saw at the school gate.
-I approached her, asking, “How are you?”
-She replied, “My sister passed away…”
+One day I walked past a mum on the school run and asked the usual, “How are you?”

 It was one of those moments where I thought, I can’t talk to you about this right now.

-So I said, “Why don't you come over for a cup of tea?”
-I didn’t really know her, but as we were walking to my flat, she opened up about her family.
-The more she told me –about a family member in prison, among other things –the more I felt that we had very different lives.
+I didn’t really know her, but as we were walking to my flat the following week, she opened up about her family.
+The more she told me—about a family member in prison, among other things—the more I felt that we had very different lives.

 Pray